Burston History, Family Crest & Coats of Arms

 The frequency of the villages is due to the aforementioned personal name.
 As far as the surname, some of the early records include: Godric filius Burstan, listed in Huntingdonshire in the 12th century and Nicholas de Burgeston who was listed in the Assize Rolls of Staffordshire in 1199.

-Important Dates for the Burston family
+Early History of the Burston family

 This web page shows only a small excerpt of our Burston research.
 Another 45 words (3 lines of text) covering the years 1230, 1275 and 1685 are included under the topic Early Burston History in all our PDF Extended History products and printed products wherever possible.